angrypie/yttranslate/README.md

 		- Set captions to target langugage automatically (if captions exist)

 ## Backlog
+	- setup esbuild to serve gzip files with 'content-encoding: gzip'
 	- show rest of sugestions on click or on long hover?
 	- figure out why some popular words not in dictionary (bem vindos)
 	- use aproximate translation if word not found?
 	- separate floating button from portals
+	- preload most used words first and then rest of the dictionary
 	- use MSW.js mocking library to be able to develop with HMR on dev page

 ## Done